gleicher/gleicher.github.io/content/pages/Advice/undergrad-research/index.md

 If you are currently an undergraduate and interested in getting involved in a project, please read this.
 A lot of students seem to be interested in doing "research" these days, and I'd like to set the expectations correctly.

-Short version: don't do research / directed study until you've done the requisite coursework; and, I will say no if you are not a Wisconsin student.
-But consider things to build your portfolio on your own.
+Short version: (1) understand research vs. projects; (2) don't do research / directed study until you've done the requisite coursework; (3) I will say no if you are not a Wisconsin student; (4) consider things to build your portfolio on your own.

 <!--more-->

+{{% dimbox %}}
+Warning: This is a work in progress, but I am letting out the early version since people are asking.

+It is unclear how many undergrad projects I can work with given the COVID-19 situation.
+{{% /dimbox %}}

 Warning, this is a disorganized stream of thoughts...
 But the answer to your question is probably hidden in here.

+And, you may want to see my {{% link "gradschoolfaq" %}}

 ### Undergraduate Research?